Home Telephone Location New Telephone Numbers

 The Petroleum (Consolidation) Act (Northern Ireland) 1929

-Persons wishing to store petroleum spirit should apply to the Council’s Licensing Section for a Petroleum Licence.
-DSEAR Regulations also apply.
+A Petroleum Licence is needed where petrol is stored and dispensed for resale.
+Anyone wishing to store petroleum spirit must apply to the Council’s Licensing Section for a licence.

-Fees are set by the Department of Environment and the rates of fees payable are as detailed below.
-These fees came into effect on 1 April 2013.
+Fees are set by the Department of the Environment and have been effective since 1 April 2013.

 Petroleum Spirit Fee per Annum